shenfe/xcookie.js/README.md

 # xcookie.js
-Get cross-domain cookies through "iframe" way.
+Get cross-domain cookies in "iframe" way.

 ## Usage
 1. Define the whitelist or blacklist of cookie names in `dist/xcookie.html`.
 For example: